 07 of 08

 Beecher’s is all about cheese.
 The food not to miss here is the Beecher’s Flagship cheese, but you can enjoy this nutty and rich cheese in a number of ways.
-Try it plain (there are usually samples available).
+Try it plain (there are usually samples available to make sure you'll like it...but you will).
 Two of the most enjoyable menu items to order here include a grilled cheese sandwich or Beecher’s World’s Best Mac and Cheese.
 Both options (or really anything else on the menu) will not disappoint.
 You can also peer through a window and watch the cheese being made right then and there, too, just to prove how fresh and local it really is.

 08 of 08

 Market Spice is a spice store that also crafts teas and sells coffee and other gift items, but a local treat not to miss here is their cinnamon orange tea.
 It’s sweet.
 It’s spicy.
-It’s a powerful tea that’s worth a try by anyone who enjoys a great tea.
+It’s a powerful tea that doesn't back down from a taste test and it tastes especially amazing during a cool, rainy Northwest winter day.
 Usually, the store just around the corner from Pike Place Fish Market has samples of the tea to try.
 If you love it, you can take some home with you.